Blend Geographic Data

 This example demonstrates how to blend geographic data in Tableau using two small sample data sources.
 Follow the steps in this topic to learn how to create a file that defines your geographic data, blend two data sources, and build the map view below using the two data sources.

-The embedded view below shows famous theaters around the world, and was created by blending geographic data with another data source.
-Hover over the marks in the view to see information about each theater.
+The embedded view below shows famous theatres around the world, and was created by blending geographic data with another data source.
+Hover over the marks in the view to see information about each theatre.
 If you would like to follow along with the steps in this topic, click Download in the view below, and then select Tableau Workbook.
 This will open the view in Tableau Desktop.

 Step 1: Create a file that defines your geographic data

 When you have a data source that contains geographic information that is not automatically geocoded in Tableau, the first step is to create a second data source that defines the latitudinal and longitudinal values for that information.
 You will later connect to this file in Tableau Desktop and blend it with your original data source.

 Create a second data source with the following information:

 Geographic name column: This column includes any geographic information you want to plot on a map view and typically matches a geographic column name in your original data.
 For example, if your original data source has a column called Street Address, your second data source should also have a column called Street Address.
 The data in this column would then be all of the street addresses you want to plot on a map view.

 If the column does not match a geographic column name in your original data source, you may need to edit the relationships between your two data sources in Tableau Desktop.
 For more information, see Step 3.

 Finally, this column should not match the names of any geographic roles already in Tableau, such as County, Area Code, or CBSA/MSA.

 Note: The data in these columns can be strings or numbers.
 However, if your locations are numbers, especially numbers with leading zeros (for example, 00501), make sure the data type of the field is set to String in Tableau.
 For more information, see Data Types(Link opens in a new window).